Uberspace/manual/source/mail-mailboxes.rst

 .. warning::
   While some special characters such as ``.``, ``+``, ``-``, ``_`` are allowed in mailbox names, there are `rules <https://en.wikipedia.org/wiki/Email_address#Local-part>`_ limiting their usage.
 Please make sure your mailbox name adheres to these rules.

-.. tip:: We strongly recommend to use only `ASCII characters <https://en.wikipedia.org/wiki/ASCII#Printable_characters>`_ in your password.
-Non-ASCII characters may work in some circumstances, but this depends on the encoding used by your client being compatible with the one used by the mail server.

 Password Requirements
 ~~~~~~~~~~~~~~~~~~~~~